Three iterations, 32 international users, and a product that stopped being a separately-named add-on along the way.

-We started with three initial personas provided by the client.
-Over time, through 6 user interviews, 12 usability tests, and focus groups, we narrowed in on the Gen AI Developer as the primary user.
-We spoke with 32 international data scientists and AI developers across the project.
-Access to users was a problem initially, but once we got in front of them, the insights came fast.
+Through 6 user interviews, 12 usability tests, focus groups, and an in-person playtest with the client's AI scientists, we narrowed to the AI developer as the primary user.
+32 international data scientists and developers spoke with us across the project.
+Access was a problem initially.
+Once in front of them, insights came fast.

 users